wzhou7/WTT/R/README.md

 # Collocated Topic Modeling R Implementation

-This repositoty implements the collocated topic modeling method in R. This method is described in Jung, Zhou, & Smith (2024) with an illustrative study.
-There is also a Python implementation available at the [WTTP](https://github.com/wzhou7/WTTP) repository.
+This repositoty implements the collocated topic modeling method in R. This method is described in [Jung, Zhou, & Smith (2025)](https://journals.sagepub.com/doi/abs/10.1177/10944281241228186) with an illustrative study.

 # How to Use